 Hands down, the highlight of the fifteen-day festival on the French Riviera is the Flower Parade in Nice.
 Floats covered in flowers carry costumed ladies who throw flowers of all kinds (gladioli, mimosas, daisies, roses, carnations) into the crowd.
 Crafty attendees assemble whole bouquets at the end of the parade, when the ladies start plucking flowers from the floats and tossing them as well.

 JUMPING WITH FOOLS IN ROTTWEILL, GERMANY

-The tradition of Narrensprung translates as "fools jump."
-And in fact, this German event sees marchers in carved wooden masks — many of which have been passed down through families for generations — parade through the streets.
+"Narrensprung" translates as "fools jump."
+And in fact, this German tradition sees marchers in carved wooden masks — many of which have been passed down through families for generations — parade through the streets.
 When a certain song is played, they jump up and down, ringing the bells on their costumes.
 (Here's the German site.)